phlppnhllngr/phlppnhllngr.github.io/content/java/JVM.md

 ### Code cache
 - *The Just-In-Time (JIT) compiler stores its output in the code cache area.
 A JIT compiler compiles bytecode to native code for frequently executed sections, aka Hotspots.*
 - *The goal of the tiered compilation is (...) to have both fast startup times and good long-term performance.
 Tiered compilation increases the amount of code that needs to be cached in memory by up to four times.
 Since Java 8, this is enabled by default for JIT, although we still can disable tiered compilation.*
+- *Peak "CodeCache" usage is often during application startup, going from 192 MB to 64 MB saves a lot of memory which can be used as heap.
+Applications that have a lot of active code during runtime (e.g. a web-application with a lot of endpoints) may need more "CodeCache".
+If "CodeCache" is too low, your application will use a lot of CPU without doing much (this can also manifest during startup: if "CodeCache" is too low, your application can take a very long time to startup).*

 ### GC
 - <https://dzone.com/articles/interesting-garbage-collection-patterns>